stardog-union/launchpad-docs/guides/voicebox-beta-deployment.md

 > [!NOTE]
 > The beta runs on a dedicated **beta** build of the Voicebox Service, tagged `v1.0.0-beta.1`.
 It is internal only and intended to be temporary while the beta is in progress.
 The **stable** service (the `0.x` line, currently `v0.29.0`) is unaffected by everything in this guide.
+>
+> Routing public API traffic to the beta service requires **Launchpad v3.11.0 or later** — earlier versions have no `VOICEBOX_BETA_SERVICE_ENDPOINT` routing, so the beta service receives no traffic.

 ## Background